 Alan Paine Takes Over

 Frank L. Savage was appointed US representative, a turning point and a relationship that spanned four decades.
 Due to the success of the US business Savage reportedly recommended the brand change from ‘W.F.
-Paine of Godalming’ to ‘Alan Paine’ on the basis that Americans found Godalming difficult to pronounce
+Paine of Godalming’ to ‘Alan Paine’ on the basis that Americans found Godalming difficult to pronounce.

 1970 - PRESENT

 In 1970 the company was further honoured with its second Queen's Award for Outstanding Export Achievement.
-In 1973 Paine's was asked by the Worshipful Company of Woolmen to knit two vicuna sweaters as a wedding present for Princess Anne and Captain Mark Philips.
+In 1973 Paine's were asked by the Worshipful Company of Woolmen to knit two vicuna sweaters as a wedding present for Princess Anne and Captain Mark Philips.